2.3 Minerals and the polarising microscope

 This cleavage fragment exhibits a wide range of interference colours (including low-order colours at the grain margins on the left-hand side) that correspond with the colours in the Michelle Levy chart of interference colours in Section 2.2.5.
 This is because it is not a true thin section with a uniform 30 μm thickness, but a broken fragment of a crystal with variable thickness presenting different path lengths to light passing through different parts of it.
 At its thinnest points close to the edge, the crystal exhibits first-order interference colours, whereas the thicker areas in the centre of the crystal exhibit third and fourth order colours.

-Returning to the plane-polarised view, in the main window, click the red circle 'hot spot' to load the rotating views.
+Returning to the plane-polarised view, in the main window, click the red-arrowed circle (numbered 1) to open the rotating views in a new window.
 Explain what you observe as you rotate this part of the gypsum slice in (a) plane-polarised light and (b) between crossed polars.

 - a.On rotation in plane-polarised light, the appearance of the gypsum crystal slice remains the same except for changing from slightly darker to lighter due to varying relief, rather than pleochroism; the darkness of the glass mount beyond the crystal slice also changes very slightly too.